Amokh2018/boosting-dev-productivity-ai/day3/project.md

 **Objective**: Build a local or prompt-based AI agent that can analyze Python code, detect potential issues, suggest improvements, and act like a code reviewer.
-No API required — works with local tools and/or browser-based GenAI.

 ---